 The servicer also has to report your loan account to the credit reporting agencies as current if you weren't already behind at the time you enter into the forbearance agreement.

 Don’t just stop making your mortgage payments.
 To get the forbearance, you have to contact your servicer and affirm that you've suffered a financial hardship due to the COVID-19 emergency.
 But you won’t have to provide any other supporting documentation beyond this attestation.
-Make your request before the end of the "covered period (the sooner of December 31, 2020, or the termination date of the COVID-19 national emergency declaration).
+Make your request before the end of the "covered period.
 To get a forbearance extension, you have to ask for it during the covered period and before your initial forbearance period ends.

-The CARES Act sets a 60-day foreclosure moratorium beginning on March 18, 2020, for federally backed mortgage loans.
-This directive is basically in line with earlier foreclosure suspensions that HUD, Freddie Mac, and Fannie Mae implemented.
+The CARES Act set a 60-day foreclosure moratorium beginning on March 18, 2020, for federally backed mortgage loans.
+The foreclosure moratoriums for federally backed mortgage loans have been extended numerous times.

 Effective date: March 27, 2020